MarkoSokser/Inform7-Jigsaw-game/story.md

 Sound of JawBreaker is the file "jaw_breaker.ogg".
 Sound of GasRelease is the file "gas.ogg".
 Sound of SadMusic is the file "sad.ogg".
+Sound of AliveSound is the file "alive.ogg".
+Sound of DoorOpen is the file "door.ogg".
+Sound of Keyboard is the file "keyboard.ogg".
+Sound of SelfDestruct is the file "self_destruct.ogg".
+Sound of PuppetLaugh is the file "puppetlaugh.ogg".
+Sound of Kill is the file "kill.ogg".
+Sound of AlarmSound is the file "alarm.ogg".
+Sound of Explosion is the file "explosion.ogg".